Lightning-AI/litdata/README.md

 </details>

 <details>
-  <summary> ✅ Work with smaller subsets of a dataset</summary>
+  <summary> ✅ Load a subset of the remote dataset</summary>

+&nbsp;
 Work on a smaller, manageable portion of your data to save time and resources.
-&nbsp;

 ```python
 from litdata import StreamingDataset, train_test_split